• Link to Facebook

 opportunity for future business, will provide firm pricing and or annualized increases for multi-

-year commitments when possible. - Communication with residents is always vital for a successful project.
+• Communication with residents is always vital for a successful project.
 Try to be informative but

 general in nature with respect to the scope, timing, specific needs such a relocation of vehiclesetc., and what to expect for residents such as noise, vibration, and traffic.
 Be prepared to